opencog/opencog/diary/README.md

 ## Now
 ### In Progress
-* Find the method to get my link's truthvalue (link.tv is not match with my input).
 * Implement blender selector by passing instance which is subclass of abstract class.
 * Check for made blended node and trying to test with several case.
 * Select nodes to blending.